-First up was selecting an optimal number of cycles for which the adc will probe a to it connected pin, like described in subsection 2.1.1.
+First up was selecting an optimal sample tick number.
+The sample ticks are the cycles for which an adc will probe a pin.

 In this case the uncalibrated measurement of input voltage was taken as example, and repeated with each of the possible 8 settings.